-The following are guidelines to assist grantees and institutional administrators in their interpretation of the acceptable use of grant funds.
+The following are guidelines to assist the authorized representatives and the institutions’ financial administrators in their interpretation of the acceptable use of grant funds.
 The list of examples is not exhaustive.
-Grantees are encouraged to communicate with their relevant institutional contacts (e.g., business officer, research grants officer).
-For further information on any of the Agencies’ policies and requirements, contact the Agency's finance division.
+Authorized representatives are encouraged to communicate with their relevant institutional contacts, e.g., financial administrators and research grants officers.
+For further information on any of the Agencies’ policies and requirements, contact the Agency's Finance Division.

-The funds must be used effectively and economically, and the expenses must be essential for the research for which the funds were awarded.
+The funds must be used effectively and economically, and the expenses must be essential for the projects/activities supported by the grant.

-Contributions to shared expenses must be directly attributable to the funded research program or project, and agreed to and authorized by the grantee.
+Contributions to shared expenses must be directly attributable to the funded program, and agreed to and approved by the authorized representative.

-In the absence of a written Agency policy, the institutional policy, (e.g., per diem rates for travel), is to be applied.
-In the presence of both an Agency policy and an institutional policy, the Agencies require compliance with the involved Agency policy, recognizing that grantees may also have to comply with institutional policies.
+In the absence of a written Agency policy, the institution’s policy is to be applied (e.g., per diem rates for travel).
+In the presence of both an Agency policy and an institutional policy, the Agencies require compliance with the involved Agency policy, recognizing that institutions may also have to comply with their own policies.

-The institution has the right and responsibility to withhold payment of expenses submitted for reimbursement by the grantee that contravene Agency requirements or institutional policies.
+The institution has the right and responsibility to withhold approval of expenses proposed by an authorized representative that contravene the Agency’s requirements or the institution’s policies.

-Costs incurred between the date of the grant announcement on the Agencies’ website and the effective funding start date of the grant, are eligible.
-However, the Agencies will not assume any responsibilities for any costs should a change in funding occur.
+Costs incurred between the date of the grant announcement on the Agency’s website and the effective funding start date of the grant are eligible.
+However, the Agency will not assume any responsibility for any costs should a change in funding occur.
 These expenses are subject to approval at the discretion of the institution.

-In exceptional circumstances, as determined in the sole discretion of NSERC, NSERC will agree to consider the eligibility of certain retroactive costs that would be defined as costs incurred prior to the official start date of a grant.
+In exceptional circumstances, as determined at the sole discretion of the Agency, the Agency will agree to consider the eligibility of certain retroactive costs incurred prior to the official start date of a grant.

-The Agency will not assume any responsibilities for retroactive expenses in the event that the project or expenses are not approved.
+The Agencies will not assume any responsibilities for retroactive expenses if the project or expenses are not approved.

-Retroactive expenses are evaluated on a case-by-case basis by NSERC in accordance with the following four criteria:
+Retroactive expenses are evaluated on a case-by-case basis by the Agency in accordance with the following four criteria: